psychemedia/island-storynotes/piedPiperNewtown/IWCP-newtown-piper-elder.md

 The following is the programme of the proceedings of the Congress: —

-Monday, August 20.— Meeting in the Council Chamber of the Town-hall of Newport, at half-past one p.m., where the members and visitors are requested to enter their names and their places of abode during the congress. — Public meeting in the Town-hall at three p.m. — President's ad- dress.—Introductory Sketch of the Antiquities of the Isle of Wight, by T. J. Pettigrew, Esq., vice-president and treasurer — Exhibition of plans of the town of Newport. — Lecture on the Municipal Records of Newport, by W. H. Black, Esq. — lnspection of the Town — Remains of St. Thomas's Church — The Grammar School — Museum of the Isle of Wight — Evening Meeting at the Town-hall for the Reading and Discussion of Papers, Exhibitions of Antiquities, &c, half-past eight p.m.
+Monday, August 20.— Meeting in the Council Chamber of the Town-hall of Newport, at half-past one p.m., where the members and visitors are requested to enter their names and their places of abode during the congress. — Public meeting in the Town-hall at three p.m. — President's address.—Introductory Sketch of the Antiquities of the Isle of Wight, by T. J. Pettigrew, Esq., vice-president and treasurer — Exhibition of plans of the town of Newport. — Lecture on the Municipal Records of Newport, by W. H. Black, Esq. — lnspection of the Town — Remains of St. Thomas's Church — The Grammar School — Museum of the Isle of Wight — Evening Meeting at the Town-hall for the Reading and Discussion of Papers, Exhibitions of Antiquities, &c, half-past eight p.m.

 Tuesday, Aug.
 21. — Visit to Carisbrooke Castle — Remains of Priory — Carisbrooke Church — Shalfleet Church— Newtown (Site of Ancient Francheville) — Examination of ancient documents— Return to Newport — Evening meeting — Papers — Conversazione.

 Wednesday, August 22.— Visit to Calborne Church— Longstone — Mottistone — Brixton Church — Supposed site of Roman villa — Westcourt— Manor-house — Shorwell Church — Rowborough — Ancient British town of Gallibury — Return to Newport— Evening meeting— Papers— Conversazione.

-Thursday, August 23.— Visit to Niton— Puckaster Cove — St. Lawrence ?? tion and examination of Barrows on Wroxall Downs—Re- turn to Newport.
+Thursday, August 23.— Visit to Niton— Puckaster Cove — St. Lawrence ?? tion and examination of Barrows on Wroxall Downs—Return to Newport.

 Friday, August 24. — Visit to Southampton— Reception in the Audit House — Inspection of Ancient Muniments — Exhibition of Antiquities, MSS., &c. — Examination of the Ancient Walls and Fortifications — St. Michael's Church, &c. — Lecture on the Corporation Documents, by W. H. Black, Esq. — Ordinary — Conversazione.